jgagne/typography-2-fa-17/02-semantic-content.md

 1. Author, view, and save a simple `Hello, World!` example in PS, SVG, MD, and HTML/CSS
 2. Save `.ps` as `.eps` and open within Illustrator and inspect each text node
  - PostScript is still the underlying language behind Illustrator.
 We just set type by hand using a text editor, like you would in Illustrator or InDesign, but without the GUI WYSIWYG tools
-3. Place the `.eps` in InDesign and inspect each text node
+3. Place `.eps` in InDesign and inspect each text node
   - What happens?
 Why? `#discussion`
 4. Open *And Per Sketch* ampersand sketch grid `.indd` (from Lesson 1) and save as `.idml`
-5. Open that `.idml` in a text editor; check out the `Stories` folder and the accessible content and readable format of `.xml`
+5. Open `.idml` in a text editor; check out the `Stories` folder and the accessible content and readable format of `.xml`
-6. Open the `.svg` example in Illustrator and inspect
+6. Open `.svg` example in Illustrator and inspect
  - SVG is an XML-based open web standard for vector images on the web; developed by the World Wide Web Consortium (W3C) since 1999
  - Caveat: InDesign doesn’t support SVG (import or export). `#thanksadobe` `#eps`
 7. Make a new repo for this exercise with a `README.md` listing a comparison of `Hello, World!` code blocks in each markup language